hanok2/purepng/man/ca.rst

 10-bit scanner may use the ``sBIT`` chunk to declare that the samples in a 16-bit PNG file are rescaled 10-bit samples; in this case, PurePNG delivers 10-bit samples).
-Netpbm handle's the ``sBIT`` chunk in a similar way, but other toolsets may not (e.g. PIL with native plugin).
+Netpbm handle's the ``sBIT`` chunk in a similar way, but other toolsets may not (e.g. PIL).

 ``libpng`` is made by the PNG gods, so if want to get at all that goodness, then you may want to interface directly to libpng via